-For all the scenarios, emissions are discharged to drain and enter a sewage treatment plant (STP).
-Consequently, there will be potential for exposure of both the aquatic (surface water and sediment) and the terrestrial (soil and groundwater) compartments, the latter as a result of contaminated sewage sludge spreading on land.
+PHMB HANDWASH used for disinfection of hands will ultimately be discharged to drain and will enter a municipal sewage treatment plant (STP).
+As a result of this, there will be potential for exposure of both the aquatic (surface water and sediment) and the terrestrial (soil and groundwater) compartments, the latter as a result of contaminated sewage sludge spreading on land.